Perfect colorings of hypergraphs: Definitions and preliminaries

 If $G$ is a bipartite graph and $f$ is a coloring of $G$, we will say that $f$ is a \textit{bipartite} coloring if there are no color classes of $f$ that intersect both parts of $G$.

-A coloring $f$ of a graph $G$ is called \textit{perfect} if every vertex of color $i$ is adjacent to exactly $s_{i,j}$ vertices of color $j$.
+A $k$-coloring $f$ of a graph $G$ is called \textit{perfect} if there exist integer $s_{i,j}$, $i,j \in \{ 1, \ldots, k\}$, such that every vertex of color $i$ in $f$ is adjacent to exactly $s_{i,j}$ vertices of color $j$.
 The matrix $S = (s_{i,j})$ of order $k$ is called the \textit{parameter matrix} of the perfect coloring.

 It is not hard to see that if $A$ is the adjacency matrix of a graph $G$, then $P$ is a perfect coloring with the parameter matrix $S$ if and only if $AP = PS$.
 Moreover, if $y$ is an eigenvector of the parameter matrix $S$ with an eigenvalue $\lambda$, then $Py$ is the eigenvector of $A$ with the same eigenvalue $\lambda$.